See a larger project vicinity map

 What is the project timeline?

-The project will to advertisement in late 2013, with construction starting shortly thereafter.
+- Construction is scheduled to begin in August, 2014.
 Once construction begins, the project will take about three years to build.

 |Financial Data for PIN 300509M